 - Juice of 1 lemon

-- 1 to 2 tablespoons finely chopped fresh dill, to your taste
+- 1 to 2 tablespoons finely chopped dill leaves, to your taste

 - 1. In a large skillet, melt the butter with 2 tablespoons olive oil over medium heat.
 Add the shrimp, season with salt, and cook, tossing and stirring. until the shrimp are reddish orange and firm, 2 to 3 minutes.
 Dump the shrimp into a serving bowl.